 The Health Department has taken an initiative to improve the performance of its health sector by introducing a program called Monitoring and Evaluation Assistants (MEAs) for Secondary Health.

 What Facilities Are Covered?

 District Headquarter Hospitals (DHQ), Tehsil Headquarter hospitals (THQ) and DHQ teaching hospitals are covered by the program.
-There is a total of 154 facilities where the MEAs go, and currently, the total number of MEAs is 22.
+The total number of facilities is 154 where the MEAs visit and currently, the total number of MEAs is 22.